-Therefore, the term concentration camp, as applied to the Nazi holocaust, is a euphemism, just as is the term relocation camp as applied to the Japanese American camps – a partial truth that deflects and conceals the whole truth, the ugly part of the truth that shocks our sensibilities, as Americans and as human beings.
+Therefore, the term "concentration camp," as applied to the Nazi holocaust, is in fact a euphemism, just as is the term "relocation camp" as applied to the Japanese American camps – a partial truth that deflects and conceals the whole truth, the ugly part of the truth that shocks our sensibilities, as Americans and as human beings.

 The ugly part of the truth of our country’s current immigration policy is that families and children are not only detained, but under inhumane conditions and for political reasons.
 They are imprisoned in crowded, unsanitary spaces not for any crime but because they are falsely identified as a threat to making America great again.
 In fact, our treatment of them belies that slogan - does a great country imprison asylum-seeking families in concentration camps?

 Immigrant families imprisoned under a bridge in El Paso, June 11, 2019.